De'Veon Smith: BC Lions

 Smith signed with the BC Lions of the CFL on December 15, 2020.
 He was released on March 19, 2021.

 Pittsburgh Maulers

-Smith was drafted in the 2022 USFL Draft by the Pittsburgh Maulers, but was cut from the team before the season began for a violation of team rules set by head coach Kirby Wilson.
+Smith was drafted in the 2022 USFL draft by the Pittsburgh Maulers, but was cut from the team before the season by Kirby Wilson for requesting pizza that a staffer had brought into the cafeteria at meal time, instead of the chicken salad cafeteria food as Smith said he didn’t like chicken salad.
+The decision by Wilson was harshly criticized by many across social media.

 Arlington Renegades

 The Arlington Renegades selected Smith in the eighth round of the 2023 XFL Supplemental Draft on January 1, 2023.
+He re-signed with the team on January 29, 2024.